genomicsclass/book/pages/interactions_and_contrasts.md

 * The pulling motion has a higher frictional coefficient than the pushing motion.
 * The leg pairs to the back of the spider (L4 being the last) generally have higher pulling frictional coefficients.

 Another thing to notice is that the groups have different spread, what we call *within-group variance*.
-This is somewhat of a problem for the kinds of linear models we will explore below, since we will be assuming that around the fitted values {$$}\hat{Y}_i{/$$}, the errors {$$}\varepsilon_i{/$$} are distributed identically, meaning the same variance within each group.
+This is somewhat of a problem for the kinds of linear models we will explore below, since we will be assuming that around the fitted values $$\hat{Y}_i$$, the errors $$\varepsilon_i$$ are distributed identically, meaning the same variance within each group.
 The consequence of ignoring the different variance is that comparisons between the groups with small variances will be overly "conservative" (because the overall estimate of variance is larger than these groups), and comparisons between the groups with large variances will be overly confident.

 If the spread is related to the location, such that groups with large values also have larger spread, a possibility is to transform the data with a function such as the `log` or `sqrt`.
 This looks like it could be useful here, since three of the four push groups (L1, L2, L3) have the smallest values and also the smallest spread.